dantleech/blog/content/posts/2025/10-10-mannheim.md

-With an hour to spare I purchased the ticket and picked out my bike from the cellar and returned the key to the reception and navigated over the crazy-busy traffic of Mannheim to the train station, wheeled my bike through the masses of people (so many people, it could be Paris or London) and up to the platform before checking my ticket to determine where my bike would be put.
-Looking at the ticket, and looking again, and again, and once more.
-There was no mention of Fahrad on the ticket.
+With an hour to spare I purchased the ticket and picked out my bike from the cellar and returned the key to the reception and navigated over the crazy-busy traffic of Dusseldorf to the train station, wheeled my bike through the masses of people (so many people - it could be Paris or London) and up to the platform before checking my ticket to determine where my bike would be put.
+Looking at the ticket, and looking again, and again, and once more. **There was no mention of Fahrad on the ticket**.
 The train was originally due in about 10 minutes, but it was delayed.
 "Fuck" I said out loud "Fuckety fuck" I said again and picked up my bike and adventured down the stairs to find the ticket office.

 I wasn't hopeful.
-My expectation was a queue of 50 people waiting to buy a ticket, despite the huge crowds I was able to imediately speak to a somebody (triage?) and get a ticket.
+My expectation was a queue of 50 people waiting to buy a ticket, despite the huge crowds I was able to immediately speak to a somebody (triage?) and get a ticket.
 Within the next 5 minnutes I spoke to a wonderful lady with tatoos on her fingers who said "I don't know what to do", "I can't add a bike reservataion", (what should I do, I asked?)
 "I don't know" and then